 Or you can pay it back over:

-Equalized billing spreads your electricity payments evenly over 12 months.
-Equalized bills dont rise or fall suddenly even if your electricity usage does.
+Equal billing spreads your electricity payments evenly over 12 months so your bills dont rise or fall suddenly even if your electricity usage does.
 Because of that, some consumers use it to help with their budget.

-As an eligible low-income customer, you have the right to request equalized billing without paying by automatic withdrawal.
+As an eligible low-income customer, you have the right to request equal billing without paying by automatic withdrawal.
 Other customers who want this service are generally required to pay by automatic withdrawal.

-NOTE: If you have a contract with an energy retailer, or if you are a customer of a unit sub-metering provider, then the rules regarding equal billing plans do not apply.
+NOTE: If you have a contract with an energy retailer, or if you are a customer of a unit sub-meter provider, then the rules regarding equal billing plans do not apply.

 |Arrears payment agreement||

-Eligible low-income customers that enter into an arrears payment agreement are allowed more time to pay outstanding balances to their electricity utility or unit sub-metering provider.
+Eligible low-income customers that enter into an arrears payment agreement are allowed more time to pay outstanding balances to their electricity utility or unit sub-meter provider.
 Those time periods are:

-Your utility or unit sub-metering provider may also ask for a 10% down payment when you enter an arrears payment plan.
+Your utility or unit sub-meter provider may also ask for a 10% down payment when you enter an arrears payment plan.

-If you default on your arrears payment agreement twice, your utility or unit sub-metering provider can cancel it.
+If you default on your arrears payment agreement or regular bill payment more than twice, your utility or unit sub-meter provider can cancel it.

-If your power has been disconnected by your utility, you will not have to pay the disconnection or re-connection fee.
-Non-payment fees and charges associated with any load control device installed by your utility will also be waived.
+If your power has been disconnected by your utility, you will not have to pay the reconnection fee.

 NOTE: Low-income customers are only allowed to receive these special rules after at least 12 months have passed since their last payment plan was completed.
 If you go on a 2nd payment plan within 12 months, it will be on same terms as all other customers.